pnp/blog/content/office-add-ins-community-call/2022-08-10/index.md

 We'll look into this further.
 We do want to understand the scenario for "Open in Word" integration.
 For Word developers interested in this, please complete the feedback form.

 **I want to develop an Outlook add-ins project.
 What is the best tech stack?
-I would prefer React Typescript.**
+(Would prefer React Typescript.)**

 The beauty of web add-ins is that you can choose the technology you know best!
 For further guidance, see Develop Office Add-ins and Office Add-ins platform overview.

-**Is there any way to know Excel calculation is complete after calling calculate method on Range or Application (for both Manual and Automatic mode)?

-Tried with Worksheet and WorksheetCollection oncalculated event, but these are unreliable in case of volatile functions.
+**Is there any way to know if the Excel calculation is complete after calling calculate method on Range or Application (for both Manual and Automatic mode)?
+Previously tried with Worksheet and WorksheetCollection oncalculated event, but these are unreliable in case of volatile functions.
 Multiple events are triggered for single worksheet before entire worksheet is calculated.**

 Please open an issue on GitHub so that we can assist you further.